-- an Illinois resident who was claimed as a dependent on your parents' or another person's return, you must file Form IL-1040 if - your Illinois base income from Line 9 is greater than \$2,425, or - you want a refund of Illinois Income Tax withheld from your pay.
+- an Illinois resident who was claimed as a dependent on your parents' or another person's return, you must file Form IL-1040 if - your Illinois base income from Line 9 is greater than \$2,275, or - you want a refund of Illinois Income Tax withheld from your pay.

-If your parent reported your interest and dividend income through federal Form 8814, Parents' Election to Report Child's Interest and Dividends, do not count that income in determining if you must file your own Form IL-1040.
+Note If your parent reported your interest and dividend income through federal Form 8814, Parents' Election to Report Child's Interest and Dividends, do not count that income in determining if you must file your own Form IL-1040.

-- ▶ the surviving spouse or representative of a deceased taxpayer who was required to file in Illinois, you must file any return required of that taxpayer. - ▶ a student, you are not exempt from tax nor are there special residency provisions for you.
-However, income, such as certain scholarships or fellowships, that is not taxable under federal income tax law, is also not taxed by Illinois. - ▶ a nonresident alien, you must file Form IL-1040 if your income is taxed under federal income tax law.
-Note: You must attach a copy of your federal Form 1040NR, U.S. Nonresident Alien Income Tax Return.
+- the surviving spouse or representative of a deceased taxpayer who was required to file in Illinois, you must file any return required of that taxpayer. - a student, you are not exempt from tax nor are there special residency provisions for you.
+However, income, such as certain scholarships or fellowships, that is not taxable under federal income tax law, is also not taxed by Illinois. - a nonresident alien, you must file Form IL-1040 if your income is taxed under federal income tax law.
+You must attach a copy of your federal Form 1040NR, U.S. Nonresident Alien Income Tax Return, or federal Form 1040NR-EZ, U.S. Income Tax Return for Certain Nonresident Aliens With No Dependents.